What Is Foley? Guide to Foley Sound Effects & Process

 A focused session starts with a quiet room, changeable floors and neatly labelled items.
 A large picture display keeps eyes on the frame.
 One microphone runs close for detail, a second covers mid or stereo for air and perspective.
 Monitoring on speakers reveals how cues sit with the production track in the room, not just on headphones.

-The loop-play method lets the artist rehearse, lock the rhythm, then nail the take.
+The loop-play method (repeating a short section of picture and sound for rehearsal and recording) lets the artist rehearse, lock the rhythm, then nail the take.
 You can cover two actors in one pass by splitting feet and layering movement per character when the given scene calls for it.

 Shared language and tight roles keep energy high when time is short on a film schedule.